-- 1 0.
-What are the key elements of your testimony?
-2 A. The following summarizes the key elements of my testimony: 3 1.
-A long-term vision for the deployment of an innovative business and technology 4 operating model that will ultimately support a set of 70 use cases across six interrelated domains; three of those domains focus on the utility's customers (i.e., 5 6 customer, home, and city), and three focus on the utility's assets and operations (i.e., operations, network, and products/services).
-7 8 2.
-A long-term CEF-EC roadmap that plans, guides, and prioritizes the validation and 9 deployment of the 70 smart energy capability use cases.
-Twenty-two initial 10 initiatives, for which the benefits were quantified as part of the business case, 11 comprise Release 1 and will be implemented over the first five years of the PSE&G 12 Energy Cloud deployment, while the remaining 48 initiatives will be implemented 13 over a longer time horizon.
-These use cases will enable opportunities for enhanced 14 customer engagement and service, new utility products and services, and improved 15 network and operational excellence.
-16 3.
-The initial program of work, called Release 1, which establishes the foundation for 17 the CEF-EC and has the following scope: 18 A. Establishment of the iESP, which is comprised of the core communications 19 infrastructure, smart meters, data, and system services.
-This will be an extension - Network across its remaining service territory.
-Electric smart meter installations will follow the communications network deployment.
+18 Q. What are the key elements of your testimony?

+- 19 A. The following summarizes the key elements of my testimony: - A long-term vision for the deployment of an innovative business and technology operating model that will ultimately support a set of 70 use cases across six interrelated domains; three of those domains focus on the utility's customers (i.e., customer, home, and city), and

+1 three focus on the utility's assets and operations (i.e., operations, network, and 2 products/services).

+A long-term CEF-EC roadmap that plans, guides, and prioritizes the validation and deployment of the 70 smart energy capability use cases.
+Twenty-two initial initiatives, for which the benefits were quantified as part of the business case, comprise Release 1 and will be implemented over the first five years of the PSE&G Energy Cloud deployment, while the remaining 48 initiatives will be implemented over a longer time horizon.
+These use cases will enable opportunities for enhanced customer engagement and service, new utility products and services, and improved network and operational excellence.